kneath/kneath.github.com/_posts/2010-12-28-url-design.md

 1. ASCII-only user generated URL parts (defunkt, resque).

-2. "pulls" is a short version of "pull requests" — single word, easily associated to the origin word.
+2. "pull" is a short version of "pull request" — single word, easily associated to the origin word.

 3. The pull request number is scoped to defunkt/resque (starts at **one** there).